Sites get compromised when nobody's watching.

 Root cause identified and closed, not just surface-cleaned

-Documented audit findings serve as formal evidence of Article 32 compliance, something you can actually show
+Documented audit findings that support your Article 32 obligations, something you can show your legal team or a regulator

 Our security process